 4. Combine Services With Products

-Adding products to your service packages helps increase their perceived value while allowing you to leverage the retail component of the business to improve your profit margin.
+Adding beauty products to your service packages helps increase their perceived value while allowing you to leverage the retail component of the business to improve your profit margin.

 Several of my VIP clients have a lot of success bundling up high-end services with products – many clients don’t even notice the price increase when they’re going home with great skincare items!